Skip to table of contents

 The University of Oklahoma, in compliance with all applicable federal and state laws and regulations does not discriminate on the basis of race, color, national origin, sex, sexual orientation, genetic information, gender identity, gender expression, age, religion, disability, political beliefs, or status as a veteran in any of its policies, practices, or procedures.
 This includes, but is not limited to admissions, employment, financial aid, housing, services in educational programs or activities, or health care services that the University operates or provides.

+Students are governed by the Policy on Ethics in Research.
 Research and any other scholarly activity at the University must be above reproach.
 Each member of the University community has the responsibility to ensure integrity and ethical standards.
-The University of Oklahoma Health Sciences is responsible for promoting scholarly practices that prevent misconduct and has developed policies and procedures for dealing with allegations or evidence of scholarly or research misconduct.
-(Faculty Handbook)
+The University of Oklahoma Health Campus is responsible for promoting scholarly practices that prevent misconduct and has developed policies and procedures for dealing with allegations or evidence of scholarly or research misconduct.

-The complete policy and procedure for handling scholarly misconduct is located in the Faculty Handbook.
+The complete ethics in research standards, definitions and policy and procedures for handling allegations of scholarly misconduct are located in the Faculty Handbook.
 (Appendix P)

 Refer to the Regents’ Policy Manual for details.
 (3.1.11)

-If non-compliant within 10 days, students may be suspended from classes and/or clinical experiences until proof of coverage is provided.
-Additional information may be obtained by contacting the student services office within the individual’s college or OU Health Sciences Student Affairs.
+If a student has alternate insurance coverage that meets the University's waiver requirements (see: https://students.ouhsc.edu/Current-Students/Student-Wellbeing/Health-Insurance#waiver), they may waive their coverage in the student health plan.
+Students will have ten university business days to provide proof after the request is made.
+If non-compliant within ten days, students may be suspended from didactic education, clinical education, and/or rotations until proof of coverage is provided.
+Additional information may be obtained by contacting the student services office within the student's college and/or Health Sciences & OU-Tulsa Student Affairs.

-The terms of the Intellectual Property Policy are a part of any relationship with a student, staff or faculty member.
-The policy is deemed a part of the conditions of enrollment and attendance at the University for all students engaged in research using University resources and facilities.
+The terms of the Intellectual Property Policy are a part of any relationship of the University with any student, staff or faculty member.
+The policy is deemed a part of the conditions of enrollment and attendance at the University by all students engaged in research using University resources and facilities.

 The complete policy is located in the Faculty Handbook.
 (Appendix D)

 1. A financial obligation is incurred at the time a student elects to register.
-Registration may be canceled without financial obligation at any time before the scheduled first day of classes or during the first two weeks of a regular semester or the first week of a summer term.
+Registration may be canceled without financial obligation at any time before the scheduled first day of classes or during the first two weeks of fall and spring semesters or the first week of a summer term.
 A student establishes a student account with the Bursar’s Office for the sole purpose of financing his or her education.
 Any charge on a student’s Bursar account is an educational benefit overpayment made by the University and will be considered non-dischargeable in bankruptcy.

 2. Students may pay fees in the Bursar’s Office beginning one week prior to the first day of the fall or spring semester or the first day of the summer term.
 Monthly statements will be prepared and mailed prior to the fee payment deadline.
 Failure to receive a statement will not exempt a student from late penalties.
 It is the student’s responsibility to determine his/her financial obligation and how it is to be met.